NessieCanCode/SlurmComposer/README.md

 Each directory has a specific role:

-- `frontend/`: Contains all the source code for the user interface of the application.
+- `frontend/`: Contains all the source code for the application's user interface.
 - `backend/`: Houses the server-side code, including APIs, business logic, and database models.
 - `config/`: Configuration settings for different deployment environments.
 - `scripts/`: Includes scripts for database migration, deployment, and other utilities.